IAMSSROBINSON/C/10_producing_results/160_displaying_a_dialog_box/notes.md

 # Displaying a dialog box

-C programs can produce graphical components using special functions, on Windows these are provided by the WINAPI (Windows Application Programming Interface) - which is made available to the program by adding the compiler directive to include the Windows specific `<window.h> header file.
+C programs can produce graphical components using special functions, on Windows these are provided by the WINAPI (Windows Application Programming Interface) - which is made available to the program by adding the compiler directive to include the Windows specific `<windows.h>` header file.

 <br>